enthought/mayavi/docs/source/mayavi/mlab_case_studies.rst

     .. image:: vector_field_cut_plane.jpg

-:IsoSurfaces of the magnitude:
+:Iso-Surfaces of the magnitude:
     An important parameter of the vector field is its magnitude.
-It can be interesting to display iso-surfaces of the norm of the vectors.
+It can be interesting to display iso-surfaces of the normal of the vectors.
-    For this we can create a scalar field from the vector field using the ExtractVectorNorm filter, and use the IsoSurface module on it.
+    For this we can create a scalar field from the vector field using the ExtractVectorNorm filter, and use the Iso-Surface module on it.
 When working interactively, a good understanding of the magnitude of the field can be gained by changing the values of the contours in the object's property dialog. ::